tomjenningss/quick-labs/instructions/guide-kubernetes-intro/README.md

 This file defines four Kubernetes resources.
 It defines two deployments and two services.
 A Kubernetes deployment is a resource responsible for controlling the creation and management of pods.
 A service exposes your deployment so that you can make requests to your containers.
 Three key items to look at when creating the deployments are the **labels**, **image**, and **containerPort** fields.
 The **labels** is a way for a Kubernetes service to reference specific deployments.
 The **image** is the name and tag of the Docker image that you want to use for this container.
 Finally, the **containerPort** is the port that your container exposes for purposes of accessing your application.
 For the services, the key point to understand is that they expose your deployments.
 The binding between deployments and services is specified by the use of labels — in this case the **app** label.
 You will also notice the service has a type of **NodePort**.
 This means you can access these services from outside of your cluster via a specific port.
 In this case, the ports will be **31000** and **32000**, but it can also be randomized if the nodePort field is not used.

+Correct the image names so they are pulled from your namespace using the following command:

+`sed -i 's=$NAMESPACE_NAME='"$NAMESPACE_NAME"'=g'  kubernetes.yaml`

-Run the following commands to deploy the resources as defined in kubernetes.yaml:
+Run the following command to deploy the resources as defined in kubernetes.yaml:

 `kubectl apply -f kubernetes.yaml`